Washington Metropolitan Area Transit Authority: MetroAccess

 MetroAccess is a paratransit service that WMATA provides through private contractors.
 It began operation in May 1994 and since that time annual ridership has grown from 200,000 to more than 2.4 million passengers.
 MetroAccess operates 365 days a year, providing door-to-door, shared rides reserved from one to seven days in advance.
 It is now the sixth-largest paratransit service in the United States with a fleet of more than 600 vehicles and more than 1,000 employees.
 WMATA staff determines eligibility to use the service in response to written applications.
 The cost per passenger for MetroAccess is significantly higher than its fixed-route counterparts, and Metro has worked to provide as many opportunities to encourage and facilitate the use of fixed-route transit by its customers with disabilities.

 Art in transit

 WMATA includes art works at stations and sometimes on the trains.
-Twenty-nine stations include artwork.
+Thirty-nine stations include artwork.
 Funding for the art comes from several sources, including the town in which the station is located, the WMATA art program, the Federal Transit Administration, local art groups, and some pieces are gifts or on loan.
 WMATA has solicited feedback from riders concerning art in the stations and to guide choices on future installations.